-As for the legislative session, the agency was authorized to have a receptionist again.
-This may seem negligible and hardly worth mentioning, but for an organization our size, having a person to answer the phone and assist with basic clerical duties allows other employees to focus on their primary function and increases efficiency.
-Unfortunately, the agency's other exceptional item request that would have started the process of addressing employee compensation was not approved.
-Employee retention and adequate compensation continue to be an issue though that's hard to achieve at times.
+Employee retention and adequate compensation continue to be an issue that's hard to address even in the best of economic times.
 Our staff is well trained, and their expertise is highly sought by counties and private consultants alike.
 The cost of living in Austin is a barrier to recruiting qualified replacements, and the agency believes long-term success and strategic planning hinges on its ability to address this problem.
-This issue will be our priority as we begin the process of creating our next appropriations request and review our operations to ensure we are carrying out our mandated duties as efficiently as possible.
+This issue remains a priority as we work with the Legislative Budget Board and present our position and needs to the 85th Legislature during the session.
+These efforts are hampered though by periodic hiring freezes that are mandated which then requires shifting of duties on a regular basis when a vacancy occurs.